vgpass/deep-learning-challenge/AlphabetSoupCharityAnalysis.md

 ![Alt text](Deep_Learning_Challenge/images/first_opt.png)

-Although, the model yielded a slight improvement with 73.9% accuracy, this still fell below the threshhold value of 75%.
+Although, the model yielded a slight improvement with 73.9% accuracy, this still fell below the threshold value of 75%.

 ![Alt text](Deep_Learning_Challenge/images/first_opt_model.png)

 ***Optimization - Subsequent Attempts***

 Because of the lack of success using the Keras tuner, it was decided to modify the features being used to train the model.
 Columns were dropped or binned to account for rare occurences.
 Different binning strategies were used to see if a better result could be acheived.
-All attempts are summarized below, but it will be noted that none of them met the 75% threshhold.
+All attempts are summarized below, but it will be noted that none of them met the 75% threshold.
 <br></br>

 * ***Attempt #2***